code-and-effect/effective_qb_online/README.md

 ## Configuring Quickbooks Company

-This gem has only been tested with a Canadian Quickbooks Online store.
+This gem has only been tested with Canadian Quickbooks Online stores.

-It has GST, HST and Tax Exempt tax codes and rates set up ahead of time by Quickbooks.
+It supports and expects the GST, HST and Tax Exempt tax codes are available in Quickbooks.

+This gem will not work with multi-currency enabled companies.

+We only create Customers and Sales Receipts with the Accounting API.

+We do not interact with the Payments API.

+We do not support any regulated industries.

+The data sent to Quickbooks Online is an order's: invoice number, date of purchase, customer name, email, billing & shipping address, order items, notes, prices, taxes and totals.

+We do not store, transmit, or interact with credit card or bank account numbers in any way.

 ## License